brechmos-stsci/jwst/docs/data_formats/source/formats/fss/index.rst

 FITS File Description
 ^^^^^^^^^^^^^^^^^^^^^

-The Level 3 IFU dataset will be the same data format as in the Level 2c.
+The Level 3 FSS dataset will be the same data format as in the Level 2c.
 Each will be 2D and the data will be ordered by spatial dimension first and then by wavelength.